Sushilverma002/Study-Notion/server/README.md

-# Study Hub (Backend)
+# Study Notion (Backend)

-Study Hub (backend) is a project, which is related for courses and its platform.
+Study Notion (backend) is a project, which is related for courses and its platform.

 ## Getting Started